 2018 was a healthy snow year.
-By April the snow-pack had set up seamlessly for tremendous corn snow skiing.
+By April the snow-pack had set up seamlessly for tremendous corn skiing.
 The Tetons were “popping off” as some would say – big lines were dropping, free of avalanche worry.
 After bagging my first significant Teton descent only seven days earlier on the Middle Teton’s East Face, I was itching for round two.

-For all you aspiring skiers
+For all you skiers

 - South Teton Summit Elevation: 12,519 feet

 - Total Technical Elevation Loss (ski descent): ~3,000 feet